saktikanta/create-signup-page-using-django/README.md

 LOGIN_REDIRECT_URL = 'home'
 ```

-### Once you have all this files in its place then, run the django server on port let say 5081 and then check the url http://127.0.0.1:5081/signup/.
+#### Once you have all these files are in its place then, run the django server on port let say 5081 and then check the url http://127.0.0.1:5081/signup/.